Office Guide

 Projection Beats Longevity as the Key Metric

 A work scent does not need to last twelve hours.
 It needs to behave well for the first three.
+If a perfume projects strongly from your skin or clothes, it can become distracting even if the scent itself is good.
 A softer scent reapplied once is usually more professional than a loud one that refuses to settle.

 Build a Small Office Rotation